weizhongli/ngomicswf/projects/gut-microbiome-resistome-in-children/README.md

 In the subfolder WF-sh, there are some example sh scripts for your references.
 Such sh scripts will be automatically generated for each sample, and will be executed by the workflow.

 4. parse the results
 run the following command:
 <pre>
 PATH_to_ngomicswf/workflow-dev/NG-Omics-microbiome-report-xlsx.sh NGS-samples NGS-samples-dir centrifuge-mapping
 </pre>
 This will produce a list of tsv files under NGS-samples-dir.
-These are the files of taxonomy abundance, and AMR abundance
+These are the files of taxonomy abundance and AMR abundance.